szabgab/perlmaven.com/sites/en/pages/argv-in-perl.md

 ---

-If you wrote a Perl script, for example <b>programming.pl</b>, your users can run the script on the command line using <b>perl programming.pl</b>.
+If you wrote a Perl script, for example **programming.pl**, your users can run the script on the command line using **perl programming.pl**.

-They can also pass any command line arguments like this <b>perl programming.pl -a --machine remote /etc</b>.
+They can also pass any command line arguments like this **perl programming.pl -a --machine remote /etc**.
 No one will stop the users from doing that, and the script will disregard these values.
 The question then how can you, the author of the script, know which values were passed, if any?